-- The school will ensure that they regularly monitor and evaluate mechanisms to ensure that the policy is being consistently applied. - Any issues identified will be incorporated into the school's action planning. - The Head of School will be informed of bullying concerns, as appropriate.
+- The school will ensure that they regularly monitor and evaluate mechanisms to ensure that the policy is being consistently applied. - Any issues identified will be incorporated into the school's action planning. - The Headteacher will be informed of bullying concerns, as appropriate.

-- The named Governor/Trustee for safeguarding will report on a regular basis to the governing body on incidents of bullying, including outcomes. - The Head of School will include all incidents of bullying in the Inclusion and Safeguarding Report. - The CEO will include all incidents of bullying in the Inclusion and Safeguarding Report.
+- The named Governor/Trustee for safeguarding will report on a regular basis to the governing body on incidents of bullying, including outcomes. - The Headteacher will include all incidents of bullying in the Inclusion and Safeguarding Report. - The CEO will include all incidents of bullying in the Inclusion and Safeguarding Report.